hyyan/woo-poly-integration/readme.txt

 == Changelog ==

 = 0.29 =
+* Fix PHP notice in Reports when products dont have translations
 * Fixed PHP notice due to Polylang deprecated functions
 * Fixed Wordpress database error in reports page
 * Fixed missing argument warning in order detailspage and emails